22 Feb 2016 • BLOG - News

 We’re nearly there: we’ve crafted a beautiful email and tested it on various devices, we are ready to send… Hold on.
 What about the landing pages?

 Even if we’ve done a great job and we have managed to captivate our readers, our efforts can still be ruined by a non-responsive landing page!
 Research shows that even though mobile devices drive more opens, most conversions actually come from the desktop.
 Make things easy for your readers and ensure they have a great user experience, regardless of the device!

 Have you tried any of these techniques before?
 What are your tips to ensure your emails are responsive?
-Share them with us in our Community Forum to be included in future posts!
+Share them with us to be included in future posts!